 Agents arrive to the market unmatched and search for a suitable partner to form a startup.
 Search is exogenous: each investor randomly encounters an entrepreneur from the population of entrepreneurs according to a Poisson process with positive intensity λ_i .
 Similarly, each entrepreneur randomly encounters an investor from the population of investors according to a Poisson process with positive intensity λ_e .
-The likelihood of meeting a counterparty of a certain type is independent of a searching agent's type, and across agents.
-Search is costly because agents discount the value of potential future encounters at a constant rate r.
-Upon an encounter, identities of counterparties are instantly revealed to each other, and they may enter contract negotiations.5
+The likelihood of meeting a counterparty of a certain type is independent of a searching agent's type, as well as across agents.6 Search is costly because agents discount the value of potential future encounters at a constant rate r.
+Upon an encounter, counterparties' identities are instantly revealed to each other, and they may enter contract negotiations.7

-During negotiations, an investor offers a take-it-or-leave-it contract $c \in C$ to the entrepreneur, where the contract space C is the set of all possible combinations of contract terms.6 For example, if the counterparties can only negotiate over the fraction of equity that the investor receives, then the contract space is a one-dimensional set of fractions of equity: $C \equiv [0,1]$.
-If the counterparties can additionally negotiate over, say, the participation term, then $C \equiv [0,1] \times \{0,1\}$.
-The second dimension of the contract space captures the absence or presence of the participation term.
+During negotiations, an investor offers a take-it-or-leave-it contract $c \in C$ to the entrepreneur, where the contract space C is the set of all possible combinations of contract terms in the market.8 For reasons explained below, this set explicitly prohibits fixed cash transfers from the entrepreneur to the investor (transfers in the opposite direction can be allowed).
+For example, if the counterparties can only negotiate over the fraction of equity that the investor receives, then the contract space is a one-dimensional set of fractions of equity: $C \equiv [0,1]$.
+If the counterparties can additionally negotiate over, say, the participation term, then $C \equiv [0,1] \times \{0,1\}$: the second dimension of the contract space captures the absence or presence of the participation term.